Tomizawa Ruins

 The second floor exhibition room where you can learn about life at that time

-The first floor of the museum the Tomizawa ruins as they were, but the second floor is a semi-experiential exhibition room where you can explore life at the time together with "Dr. Tomizawa" through artifacts excavated at the Tomizawa ruins.
+The first floor of the museumthe Tomizawa ruinsas they were, but the second floor is a complete contrast, a semi-experiential exhibition room where visitors can explore the lives of the time together with "Dr. Tomizawa" based on the artifacts unearthed at the Tomizawa ruins.

 Professor Tomizawa, an original character from the "Underground Forest Museum," will reveal what kind of hunting lifestyle people lived at that time based on excavated campfire remains and stone tools